thenexthub/Codira/stdlib/public/NIO/NIO/Docs.docc/Articles/Running Alloction Counting Tests.md

 ```

 The invocation of this script will take a while because it has to build all of
-SwiftNIO in release mode first, then it compiles the integration tests and runs
+CodiraNIO in release mode first, then it compiles the integration tests and runs
 them all, multiple times.

 To run a single test specify the file containing it as an argument to the